kitaird/FoosballgoalieRL/foosball_rl/environments/goalkeeper/README.md

 A reward of `1` is given to the goalie for scoring a goal and a reward of `-1` is given to the goalie for conceding goal.

 ## Episode definition
 The environment configuration file `foosball_rl/environments/goalkeeper/goalkeeper-config.yml` contains an `Environment`- and an `EpisodeDefinition`-section.
-The `Environment`-section is described in the environment [README file](https://github.com/kitaird/foosballrl/blob/develop/foosball_rl/environments/README.md).
+The `Environment`-section is described in the [Environments README file](https://github.com/kitaird/FoosballRL/blob/develop/foosball_rl/environments/README.md).
 The `EpisodeDefinition`-section contains the following parameters:
  - `EpisodeDefinition`:
     - `end_episode_on_struck_goal`: Whether to end the episode when the ball enters the opponent's goal.
     - `end_episode_on_conceded_goal`: Whether to end the episode when the ball enters the own goal.